What are agents?

 system.md — the agent’s capabilities and instructions.
 What it knows how to do.
 Stable across users.

-A base soul at ~/.daemion/soul.md captures user-level facts shared across all agents.
-Each agent also has its own soul.md for relationship-specific context.
-On first conversation, the agent runs a structured onboarding to build the base soul from scratch.
+A base soul at ~/.daemion/soul.md captures the shared Daemion identity.
+A shared user profile at ~/.daemion/user-profile.md captures user-level facts shared across all agents.
+Each agent also has its own soul.md for role-specific identity and can optionally have an agent-specific user-profile.md override.

 Model routing